Hate crime legislation in Cyprus

 (d) publicly condoning, denying or grossly trivialising the crimes defined in Article 6 of the Charter of the International Military Tribunal appended to the London Agreement of 8 August 1945, directed against a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin when the conduct is carried out in a manner likely to incite to violence or hatred against such a group or a member of such a group.
 The legal persons are also liable for the above-mentioned offences.

-Additional Protocol to the Convention on Cybercrime, concerning the Criminalization of Acts of a Racist and Xenophobic Nature committed through Computer Systems Law (L. 26(III)/2004)
+Additional Protocol to the Convention on Cybercrime, concerning the Criminalization of Acts of a Racist and Xenophobic Nature committed through Computer Systems Law (L. 26(III)/2004) This Law, passed in 2004, but entered into force in 2006.

-The Law criminalizes acts done through computer systems and concern the incitement or promotion of hatred, discrimination, violence against persons because of it their colour, origin or national or ethnic origin or their religion.
+The Law criminalizes acts done through computer systems and concern the incitement or promotion of hatred, discrimination, violence against persons because of it their colour, origin or national or ethnic origin or their religion

-The Elimination of All Forms of Racial Discrimination Law (L.12/1967)
+The Elimination of All Forms of Racial Discrimination Law (L.12/1967).
+This Law, was passed in 1967 and was amended three times in 1992, 1995 and 1999.

 Any person who publicly or orally or through the press or by written texts or illustrations or otherwise, incites acts that may cause discrimination, hatred, or violence against persons or groups of persons, because of their racial or national origin or their religion, is guilty of a criminal offence.